mannasoumya/cfrm/README.md

 Work in progress
 <br>
-For the original papae refer <a href="http://modelai.gettysburg.edu/2013/cfr/cfr.pdf">here </a>.
+For the original papar refer <a href="http://modelai.gettysburg.edu/2013/cfr/cfr.pdf">here</a>.